kuzzleio/documentation-old/src/plugins-reference/plugins-context/errors.md

 **Status Code:** `206`

-Used when a request only partially succeeded.
+Thrown when a request only partially succeeds.

-The constructor takes an additional `array` argument containing a list of failed parts.
+The constructor takes an additional `array` argument containing a list of failures.

 ```js
 const err = new context.errors.PartialError('error message', [{this: 'failed'}, {andThis: 'failed too'}]);